WHO IS MELISSA?

-I am a documentarian, Youtuber, blogger, student, and activist.
-As an activist, I use my many talents, including public speaking, film, and the written word, to bring attention to the intersections of race, gender, and social class in the United States.
-I also use digital media as a medium to spread my message of social justice and equity through videography and graphic design.
+Melissa Denizard, a native of Haiti, is a 20 year old activist, documentarian, and senior at Babson College.
+As an activist, she uses her many talents, including public speaking, film, and the written word, to bring attention to the intersections of race, gender, and social class in the United States’ political framework.
+She also uses digital media as a medium to spread her message of social justice and equity through videography and graphic design.